eduvpn/documentation/README.md

 clients.
 One of the potential solutions for this is use short lived server certificates that last e.g. one day.
 This is highly cumbersome.

+Probably the easiest is to do nothing and hope that the MITM that wants to attack users is not the same as the one who obtained the private key from the VPN server.

 **UNSOLVED PROBLEM**

 # Docker